 A second DUI within five years will lead to losing your license plates while a third within five years will result in forfeiting your vehicle.
 Second and third DUI convictions will lead to increased penalties including longer license suspension periods.

 In Georgia, DUI convictions can be misdemeanors or felonies depending on the number of prior convictions that you have had in the previous ten years.
 A third offense in the last ten years will result in a felony charge.

 - 120 days to 12 months in jail

 - 30 days minimum community service

 An Arrest Is Not an Automatic Conviction

 While an arrest is scary, it does not automatically mean you will be convicted.
 Any criminal offense is defensible and at Deadwyler-Heuman Law Firm, LLC, we will thoroughly review and analyze every aspect of your case in search of legal and technical errors, flaws, and inconsistencies.
 Anything found in your favor can be beneficial to your case.
-However, you will need a determined and savvy defense attorney who is willing to go the extra mile.
+However, you will need a determined and savvy Macon DUI attorney who is willing to go the extra mile.
 At our firm, you can depend on our willingness to do everything ethically possible to eliminate or reduce the consequences of a DUI arrest.